browserengineering/book/book/layout.md

 [^like-these]: The exercise names in this section could be considered run-in headings.
-But since browser support for the `display: run-in` property [is poor](https://caniuse.com/run-in), this book actually use it; the headings are actually embedded in the next paragraph.
+But since browser support for the `display: run-in` property [is poor](https://caniuse.com/run-in), this book actually doesn't use it; the headings are actually embedded in the next paragraph.